intergiro/developer-portal/docs/merchant/verification/create.md

   }
 }
 ```
-Example of the details of the verification response with type challenge.
+Example of the `details` in the verification response with type challenge.

 The iframe will post the challenge response to the URL specified in the verification creatable target field.